Chart Color Schemes

 An assessment of population growth drivers in Newtown reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population for the Newtown (Ipswich - Qld) statistical area (Lv2) is around 1,584.
-This reflects a growth of 86 people since the 2021 Census, which reported a population of 1,498.
-The current estimate of 1,580 residents was inferred from AreaSearch's examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
-This results in a density ratio of approximately 2,200 persons per square kilometer, exceeding national averages assessed by AreaSearch.
-Overseas migration contributed about 63.0% of overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Newtown (Ipswich - Qld) is estimated at around 1,586 people.
+This figure reflects an increase of 88 individuals since the 2021 Census, which reported a population of 1,498 people.
+The current resident population estimate of 1,580 was inferred by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and subsequent address validation.
+This results in a population density ratio of 2,202 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The primary driver for this growth was overseas migration, contributing approximately 63.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, based on 2021 data and released in 2023.
-These state projections lack age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Future population projections indicate an above median growth for statistical areas across the nation.
-The Newtown (Ipswich - Qld) (SA2) is expected to grow by 290 persons to reach a total of around 1,874 by 2041, reflecting a 17.8% increase over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Considering projected demographic shifts, an above median population growth is projected for the suburb of Newtown.
+Based on aggregated SA2-level projections, it is expected to grow by 294 persons to reach a total population of 1,880 by 2041, reflecting an overall gain of 18.0% over the 17-year period.

 Frequently Asked Questions - Population